What is Defect Life Cycle?

 The number of states that a defect goes through varies from project to project.
 Below lifecycle diagram, covers all possible states

 - New: When a new defect is logged and posted for the first time.
-It is assigned a status NEW.
+It is assigned a status as NEW.

-- Assigned: Once the bug is posted by the tester, the lead of the tester approves the bug and assigns the bug to developer team
+- Assigned: Once the bug is posted by the tester, the lead of the tester approves the bug and assigns the bug to the developer team

 - Open: The developer starts analyzing and works on the defect fix

-- Fixed: When developer makes necessary code change and verifies the change, he or she can make bug status as "Fixed."
+- Fixed: When a developer makes a necessary code change and verifies the change, he or she can make bug status as “Fixed.”

-- Pending retest: Once the defect is fixed the developer gives particular code for retesting the code to the tester.
-Since the testing remains pending from the testers end, the status assigned is "pending request."
+- Pending retest: Once the defect is fixed the developer gives a particular code for retesting the code to the tester.
+Since the software testing remains pending from the testers end, the status assigned is "pending request."

-- Retest: Tester does the retesting of the code at this stage to check whether the defect is fixed by the developer or not and change the status to "Re-test."
+- Retest: Tester does the retesting of the code at this stage to check whether the defect is fixed by the developer or not and changes the status to “Re-test.”

 - Verified: The tester re-tests the bug after it got fixed by the developer.
 If there is no bug detected in the software, then the bug is fixed and the status assigned is “verified.”

 - Reopen: If the bug persists even after the developer has fixed the bug, the tester changes the status to “reopened”.
 Once again the bug goes through the life cycle.

 - Closed: If the bug is no longer exists then tester assigns the status “Closed.”

-- Duplicate: If the defect is repeated twice or the defect corresponds the same concept of the bug, the status is changed to "duplicate."
+- Duplicate: If the defect is repeated twice or the defect corresponds to the same concept of the bug, the status is changed to “duplicate.”

 - Rejected: If the developer feels the defect is not a genuine defect then it changes the defect to “rejected.”

 - Deferred: If the present bug is not of a prime priority and if it is expected to get fixed in the next release, then status “Deferred” is assigned to such bugs